aysannazarmohamady/ML_Assignment/README.md

 **8.6.
 Test the API**
-With the containers running, we should be able to access the API at http://localhost:5000.
-We can use tools like Postman or curl to send requests to the API endpoints.
+With the containers running, we should be able to access the API at `http://localhost:5000`.
+We can use tools like Postman or `curl` to send requests to the API endpoints.
 *By following these steps, we have containerized the vector database API using Docker Compose.
-The API container is built from the provided Dockerfile, and the Elasticsearch container is pulled from the official Docker image.
+The API container is built from the provided `Dockerfile`, and the Elasticsearch container is pulled from the official Docker image.
 The containers are linked together using the Docker Compose file, allowing the API to communicate with Elasticsearch.*